Iowa fishing report

 For more information on general fishing in southwest Iowa, call the regional office in Lewis at 712-769-2587.

-East Okoboji Lake (Dickinson): Use jigging lures tipped with minnows at rock bars in the morning and evening for walleyes.
+East Okoboji Lake (Dickinson): Walleyes are being caught on jigging lures tipped with minnows fished at rock bars in the evening.

 For more information on fishing in northwest Iowa, call the regional office in Spirit Lake at 712-336-1840.